-Costa Rica has above ground power.
+Costa Rica has its power above ground.
 So when you are ready to build, you get your electrician to set up the power lines (copper or aluminum, however you prefer it) on the property.
 Then your request CNFL (Compañia de Fuerza y Luz) to connect you.
 They will send a truck with 20 people.
-Then one will inspect your power installation while the other 19 watch the inspection.
+Then one will inspect your power installation while the other 19 are watching the inspection.
 Then each of the other 19 will do something to hook you up.
-In another blog I will tell you what you need to do to get your power hooked up.
+In another blog, I will tell you what you need to do to get your power hooked up.

 If you buy land in Costa Rica that is commercial land or industrial use and you have heavy machinery, check the available power before you purchase the land.

 Promises are easy to make.
 If you buy land in Costa Rica that is a building lot in a Costa Rican real estate development, make sure your money stays in escrow.
 Do not close until the developer can deliver a clear title and with utilities connected at the entrance of your building lot.